Chad & Cameroon.. (optional extension to Equatorial Guinea)

-- Transportation in a minibus with A/C only in Cameroon.
+- Transportation in a minibus with A/C in Cameroon.

-- Transportation in a minibus in non-A/C 4x4 cars in Chad.
+- Transportation in minibus & non-A/C 4x4 cars in Chad.

 - All visits to sites, villages, monuments and museums.

-- English speaking guide and Local guides at various villages.
+- English-speaking guide & Local guides at various villages.

 - Tips to guide, drivers, hotel & restaurant staff and porters (as long as min. number of travelers is met).